 Code of Conduct

-- Comply with all applicable state, federal, foreign or international laws and regulations.
+- Comply with all applicable local, state, federal, foreign or international laws and regulations.

-- Treat all partnerships and colleagues in a professional and respectful manner.
+- Treat all persons and entities in a professional and respectful manner.

 - Cooperate reasonably with other related organizations and work with them to advance the food and agricultural exporting industry.

-- Conduct any relationship that forms from contact with or through WUSATA with honesty, fairness and objectivity.
+- Conduct any relationship with honesty, fairness and objectivity.

 - Ensure that working environments are safe.

-- Do not share information contained in confidential and private correspondence and documentation.
-Handle such correspondence and documentation with appropriate care to ensure it remains confidential and private.
+- Not share information contained in confidential and private correspondence and documentation.

-- Respect the intellectual property rights of patents, copyrights, trademarks, trade secrets, or any other proprietary business information.
-Promptly address and rectify any unintentional breach.
+- Respect the intellectual property rights, patents, copyrights, trademarks, trade secrets, or any other proprietary business information of others.

-- Acknowledge that lawful, reasonable competition for business among participants is customary.
+- Acknowledge that lawful, reasonable competition for business among participants is customary and to be encouraged.

 - Comply with contractual obligations in good faith.